Uninterrupted WiFi: Roaming (Fast Transition)

 Two different frequency bands are used for WiFi: 2.4GHz and 5GHz.
 The 5GHz band delivers higher data throughput than the older 2.4GHz band, but has a shorter range.
 Band steering is a router feature that helps devices use the most appropriate frequency band for the connection, providing the most throughput and the best connection quality.

 The two floors of my house are separated by a concrete ceiling, which makes it impossible to place a single WiFi access point in such a way that it can provide sufficient WiFi reception everywhere.
 Since the router of my provider offers only limited possibilities, I deactivated the WiFi on it and use the device purely for the Internet connection.
 The WiFi on the first floor is supplied by an additional router.
-I have placed this router centrally on the first floor.
+I have placed this router centrally on the first floor and an additional access point in the living room.
 To improve the WiFi reception on the second floor, I placed another access point in the front hall.
 The devices are connected via LAN cabling, similar to the following experimental setup:

-As router I use an already outdated but still fast Linksys WRT3200ACM and as access point a relatively new and relatively cheap Netgear WAC104.
-On both devices I have installed the latest OpenWrt firmware23.05.2.
+I use an aging but still fast Linksys WRT3200ACM as a router and a relatively new and relatively cheap Netgear WAC104 and an old Netgear EX3700 as access points.
+I have installed the latest OpenWrt firmware on all three devices: 23.05.3.
+I have also successfully put several TP-Link RE650 v2 and Zyxel NWA50AX into operation for other WLANs.
 If I need another access point in the future, for example to improve reception in the basement, I can use any hardware with OpenWrt support for that, see: OpenWrt hardware recommendation - available devices 2024.

 In the article "LAN & WiFi in the home network: the ultimate guide" I simply enabled 802.11r in the OpenWrt options, which already allows an uninterrupted switch from one reception zone to another.
 Furthermore, enabling 802.11k and using a Client Steering Deamon can help the devices to always use the best connection if possible.